 The broken alarm’s twisted arms fall limp upon the railway seat.

-And think of boulevards of Tel Aviv and of coffeehouses at night
+And think of boulevards of Tel Aviv and of the coffeehouses at night.

 THE DEAD SEA SCRIPTURE POET

 There were a few meaningful books floating about the volunteers’ cabins, I read one about the Dead Sea scriptures and another about Gandhi.